-Subject to the terms and conditions of an underwriting agreement entered into between us and Janney Montgomery Scott LLC, as underwriter, the underwriter has agreed to purchase, and we have agreed to sell to the underwriter, 500,000 common stock units (excluding up to 300,000 units that the underwriter has the option to purchase to cover over-allotments, if any), as well as any common stock units that are not subscribed for as part of the directed share subscription program.
+Subject to the terms and conditions of an underwriting agreement entered into between us and Janney Montgomery Scott LLC, as underwriter, the underwriter has agreed to purchase, and we have agreed to sell to the underwriter, 500,000 common stock units (excluding 300,000 units that the underwriter has the option to purchase to cover over-allotments, if any), as well as any common stock units that are not subscribed for as part of the directed share subscription program.

 The underwriting agreement provides that the obligations of the underwriter are subject to various conditions, including approval of certain legal matters by its counsel.
-The nature of the underwriter's obligations is that the underwriter is committed to purchase and pay for on a firm commitment basis 500,000 common stock units and any of the 1,500,000 units that are not subscribed for in the directed share subscription program.
-As a result, in the event the underwriter purchases the 500,000 common stock units to be sold on a firm commitment basis, the underwriter also will be obligated to purchase any and all common stock units not purchased in the directed share subscription program.
+The nature of the underwriter's obligations is that the underwriter is committed to purchase and pay for on a firm commitment basis the common stock units referenced above.